fardeen9983/Ultimate-Dux/Frameworks/Web-Development/React.js/Readme.md

     * cause less decision fatigue
     * useless setup overhead
     * have more cross-term consistency
-    * Limimted flexibility : Hard to deviate from and forces you to do things in a certain way
+    * Limited flexibility: Hard to deviate from and forces you to do things in a certain way
-    * Large and full of features : Hard to customize and use the whole thing
+    * Large and full of features: Hard to customize and use the whole thing
   * Libraries
     * are lightweight
     * use in existing apps